HydroModPy/HydroModPy/docs/source/user_guide/catchment-report.rst

 from a single report TOML.
 The command is intentionally separate from the simulation TOML: the simulation TOML produces model outputs, while the report TOML declares where to find the overview, context, simulation, and report artifacts.
+The optional ``[pipeline]`` section can also command which steps are executed, including simulation relaunch and final HTML creation.

 Standard command
 ----------------

-Build context artifacts and the final HTML from existing simulation outputs:
+Build according to the report TOML pipeline defaults:

 .. code-block:: bash

    hmp report catchment path/to/catchment_report.toml

+If ``[pipeline].run_simulation = true`` and
+``[pipeline].build_report_html = true``, this single command relaunches the configured simulation and then produces the HTML report from its outputs.

 Only rebuild the final HTML from existing context artifacts: